vijay-ss/spotify-recommender/README.md

 - name: The title of the track
 - mode: The binary value representing whether the track starts with a major (1) chord progression or a minor (0)
 - explicit: The binary value whether the track contains explicit content or not, (0 = No explicit content, 1 = Explicit content)

+### Prediction Target Variable
+The target variable used to make the prediction will be whether the song is one of my 'favourite' tracks.
+The majority of tracks were played less than 10 times (frequency).
+On this basis, I can consider a playback count of >10 times to be one of my more favourite songs.